February Insights – What’s 2020?

 David: Do you think 2020 should?

 Damien: Customer service is driving everything, Google – you want an answer?
-I don’t know about you but if I want and answer sometimes I just Google it and I get an answer in less than a second, actually unless my internet is really slow it might take a little longer than a second but I get a million different answer so.
+I don’t know about you but if I want and answer sometimes I just Google it and I get an answer in less than a second, actually unless my internet is really slow it might take a little longer than a second but I get a million different answer.
 But people expect almost instant gratification.
 That instant I want an answer, I want it now, the 24-hour workforce that is able to assist them in their time of need.

 David: So as we wrap up is that your big tip?
 It’s around how business can continue to look at ways that they can offer their clients instant gratification while still having that balance of meaningful customer service?